 Automated quality feedback to operator

+Speed of capture

 How many transactions can be in process simultaneously (can a new set of fingerprints be captured while waiting for search results?)

 Fingerprint Capture of Exemplars from Persons

 This section details the basic requirements for fingerprint capture using mobile ID devices.
 It should be noted that additional requirements could be specified based upon the use case.